teragrid/dgrid/docs/app-development.rst

 ^^^^^^^^^^

 The BeginBlock request can be used to run some code at the beginning of every block.
-It also allows Tendermint to send the current block hash and header to the application, before it sends any of the transactions.
+It also allows teragrid to send the current block hash and header to the application, before it sends any of the transactions.

-The app should remember the latest height and header (ie. from which it has run a successful Commit) so that it can tell Tendermint where to pick up from when it restarts.
+The app should remember the latest height and header (ie. from which it has run a successful Commit) so that it can tell teragrid where to pick up from when it restarts.
 See information on the Handshake, below.

 .. container:: toggle